 Instructing – Respiratory therapists educate patients and their families on their conditions and the use of respiratory equipment.
 They should be able to explain things in a way that patients are able to understand.

 Operations monitoring – Respiratory therapists should be able to monitor any relevant machinery, including watching gauges, dials or other indicators.

 Quality control – Respiratory therapists inspect, clean, test and maintain equipment.
 Good quality control skills can help them ensure they are always providing treatment using well-maintained equipment.

 Respiratory therapists can work in a variety of settings, including:

 The curriculum in the Respiratory Therapy program is divided into eight, 10-week quarters.
-Students will begin with general education, anatomy and physiology, and core respiratory therapy and conclude with clinical practicum courses.
+Students will begin with general education, anatomy and physiology and core respiratory therapy.
+The program will conclude with clinical practicum courses.

-Respiratory Procedures I– This course introduces students to basic respiratory care treatments and support modalities; set up, use and troubleshooting of equipment; concepts related to the therapeutic administration of oxygen & aerosol therapy in respiratory care and concepts & techniques surrounding sampling and proper handling and transport of arterial blood gases.
+Respiratory Procedures I – This course introduces students to basic respiratory care treatments and support modalities, including set up, use and troubleshooting of equipment, concepts related to the therapeutic administration of oxygen & aerosol therapy in respiratory care and concepts & techniques surrounding sampling/proper handling and transport of arterial blood gases.
 Focus is placed on adherence to techniques ensuring appropriate infection control practices and patient safety.
-Students will learn to conduct physical and clinical exams and patient assessments to determine and develop appropriate and effective treatment plans.
+Students will learn to conduct physical and clinical exams and patient assessments to determine/develop appropriate and effective treatment plans.